 Oxygen Bleach in action.

-Sodium Percarbonate comes in powder form and needs to be mixed with warm water.
+When spraying, Sodium Percarbonate needs to be mixed with warm water.
 This creates a bubbly reaction so if you are using it in a sprayer you need to be careful not to mix up too much at one time.
-Spray all over and leave for 10 to 15 minutes, you will see the oxygen lifting the dirt, use a brush for very soiled areas and then simply rinse with the hose.
+Spray all over and leave for 10 to 15 minutes, you will see the oxygen lifting the dirt, use a brush for very soiled areas and then simply rinse with clean water

 - Sodium Percarbonate can be used with other detergents